joelouthan/theologic.us/content/posts/study-romans/study-romans16.md

 ><sup>19</sup> The report of your obedience has reached everyone.
 Therefore I rejoice over you, but I want you to be wise about what is good, and yet innocent about what is evil.

-### God Has Overcome: The Lord will grow and mature us
+### God Has Overcome: Christ will grow and mature us

 >Matthew 10:16 (CSB) “Look, I’m sending you out like sheep among wolves.
 Therefore be as shrewd as serpents and as innocent as doves.